-What Can a Handyman Do in Eugene, Oregon?
+What Can a Handyman Do Without a License in Eugene, Oregon?

 In Eugene (Lane County), most paid repair/remodel work on residential or commercial property must be done under an Oregon Construction Contractors Board (CCB) license unless a narrow “casual labor/handyman” exemption applies.
 Oregon’s exemption is very limited and generally only covers small, minor work; it does NOT allow you to do licensed electrical/plumbing/HVAC work and does not eliminate building permit requirements.
 Eugene itself generally does not require a separate citywide general business license for most small businesses, but you must comply with land-use/home-occupation rules and pull permits through the building program when required.